 Enhertu (Trastuzumab Deruxtecan) Treatment of HER2+ Breast Cancer

-The FDA has approved Enhertu (trastuzumab deruxtecan) (DS-8201) for the treatment of patients with HER2-positive metastatic breast cancer.
-A Lancet Oncology publication of the Phase I dose-expansion results in HER2-positive metastatic breast was reported in May 2019 and additional data was released at the San Antonio Breast Cancer Symposia in December that was used for the FDA filing.
+The United States Food and Drug Administration approved Enhertu (trastuzumab deruxtecan) (DS-8201) for the treatment of patients with HER2-positive metastatic breast cancer in 2019.
+A Lancet Oncology publication of the Phase I dose-expansion results in HER2-positive metastatic breast was initially reported in May 2019 and additional data was released at the San Antonio Breast Cancer Symposia in December 2020.

 Enhertu is a HER2-targeting antibody drug conjugate (ADC) for the treatment of patients with HER2-positive cancer.
 Its initial application will be for the treatment of locally advanced or metastatic breast cancer patients who have been treated with Herceptin and Perjeta and have disease progression after ado-trastuzumab (T-DM1).
 (1)

 About Enhertu (trastuzumab deruxtecan)

 ADCs are a type of targeted cancer medicine that deliver cytotoxic chemotherapy (“payload”) to cancer cells via a linker attached to a monoclonal antibody that binds to a specific target expressed on cancer cells.
 DS-8201 is a smart chemotherapy comprised of a humanized HER2 antibody attached to a novel topoisomerase I inhibitor (DXd) payload by a tetrapeptide linker.
 It is designed to deliver enhanced cell destruction upon release inside the cell and reduce systemic exposure to the cytotoxic payload (or chemotherapy) compared to the way chemotherapy is commonly delivered.